 We are available to help you to learn, understand, and grow as individuals.
 If your question is something that you believe may be of interest to others in the class, please post to the "Ask the instructor" discussion board.
-Appointments with either the professor or the TA are by appointment and will be conducted digitally via Carmen Zoom.
+Appointments with either the professor or the TA will be conducted digitally via Carmen Zoom.